-Saheed Aderinto is a professor of history at Western Carolina University.
+Saheed Aderinto is a professor of history and African and African diaspora studies at Florida International University.
 He is the author of Guns and Society in Colonial Nigeria: Firearms, Culture, and Public Order and When Sex Threatened the State: Illicit Sexuality, Nationalism, and Politics in Colonial Nigeria, 1900–1958.
 More info →

 Save 20% ($29.56)

 US and Canada only

 Permission to photocopy or include in a course pack via Copyright Clearance Center